sarmadzaki/sarmadzaki/README.md

 I am a self taught Software Engineer having 4+ years of experience in developing Web and Mobile apps using JavaScript frameworks and libraries.
 Passionate about programming and algorithms to make life easier with code and cofee 😄.
 It’s all about obsession to love developing Apps and learn incredible cutting-edge Technologies.

-- 🔭 I’m currently working as a Senior Software Engineer at [Bazaar Technologies ](https://www.bazaartech.com/)
+- 🔭 I’m currently working as a Senior Software Engineer at [Startup Stealth Mode (Remote, Canada) ]
 - 🌱 I’m currently learning AWS and Microservices with Nodejs and Java/Spring/Kotlin.
 - 💬 Ask me about JavaScript and its frameworks and github, git as well...
 - 📫 How to reach me: [Facebook](https://facebook.com/sir.mad) , [LinkedIn](https://linkedin.com/in/sarmadzaki) , [Instagram](https://instagram.com/isarmadzaki) , [Resume](https://sarmadzaki.github.io/sarmadzaki/)